zopefoundation/RestrictedPython/docs/idea.rst

 which are a reference to the Python builtins.

-By modifing and restricting the avaliable moules, methods and constans from globals and locals we could limit the possible calls.
+By modifing and restricting the avaliable moules, methods and constants from globals and locals we could limit the possible calls.

 Additionally RestrictedPython offers a way to define a policy which allows to protect access on attributes and global elements.
 This works by defining a restricted version of: